yaoyao-liu/meta-transfer-learning-pytorch/README.md

 You may download Anaconda and read the installation instruction on their official website:
 <https://www.anaconda.com/download/>

-Create a new environment and install PyTorch on it:
+Create a new environment and install PyTorch and torchvision on it:

 ```bash
 conda create --name mtl-pytorch python=3.5